Writing, speaking, and translating the future

 There is a bit of a pyramid scheme going on here.
-I buy a word for a dime, sell it for a quarter and throw in PMs to manage tasks.
-I’m oversimplifying but it is a wholesale market that sells branded and services to large clients in need.
-The industry has settled on a standard of 10% for PMs, but everything is negotiable (aka cost per word and PM costs are bargaining power to seal the deal).
-The economics of the industry are changing so LSPs are feeling pressure on their margins, but they are addressing it with less humans and more MT and post editing.The move is being supported by the clients to get content faster, cheaper, and for projects where full price and highest quality are not desired.
+I buy a word for a dime, sell it for a quarter, and throw in PMs to manage tasks.
+I’m oversimplifying but it is a wholesale market that sells branded services to large clients in need.
+The industry has settled on a standard of 10% for PMs, but everything is negotiable (aka cost per word, and PM costs are bargaining power to seal the deal).
+The economics of the industry are changing so LSPs are feeling pressure on their margins, but they are addressing it with fewer humans and more MT and post-editing.
+The move is being supported by the clients to get content faster, cheaper, and for projects where full price and highest quality are not desired.
 I don’t think there are too many agencies losing money.
-If there were we’d see less agencies every year, but we don’t.
-We are seeing consolidation to optimize and reduce costs to improve margins however.
+If there were we’d see fewer agencies every year, but we don’t.
+We are seeing consolidation to optimize and reduce costs to improve margins, however.

 So how does this relate to the data?
 Let’s look closer.

 Let’s say I’m doing 40 locales and 60M words a year.
 If you’re in the business, you know that the 60M words is translations into as little as 12-20 locales.
 So really we’re looking at as little as 1.5M source words across 12 locales that are then duplicated with new locale designations.
 This parent/child process is quite common in localization.
 On the vendor end you plan for 12 teams to translate 1.5 M words and have a few PMs managing the work.
-On the client end you can report out your team managed the translation of 60M words into 40 locales.
+On the client end, you can report that your team managed the translation of 60M words into 40 locales.
 Everyone wins but the metrics and economics of the process is muddy to outsiders.

 Let me pause and define the types of content for you so that we are speaking the same language.